Pediatric surgical specialists treat a wide range of general and specialty surgical problems affecting infants, children, and adolescents.

 We also counsel parents expecting a baby who may have been diagnosed before birth with a surgical problem.

-Pediatric surgeons at CHaD work across a wide range of disciplines:
+Our pediatric surgeons work across a wide range of disciplines, including:

 - General and thoracic surgery: Many types of surgery, from the repair of inguinal hernias to the complex reconstruction of unique congenital malformations to trauma critical care

 - Neurosurgery: Conditions such as the diagnosis and treatment of hydrocephalus, shunts, brain tumors, craniosynostosis, acute head injuries, epilepsy surgery evaluations, chiari malformations, vascular malformations, congenital spine/spinal cord problems, skull lumps and bumps, spinal cord tumors, and spasticity evaluations for possible rhizotomy

 - Ophthalmology: Conditions such as crossed or lazy eyes, nearsightedness or farsightedness.
 Developmental abnormalities, systemic disease or ocular abnormalities including tear duct problems

 - Orthopaedic Surgery: Diagnosis and treatment of scoliosis, hip pathology, growth deformities, cerebral palsy, club foot deformities, developmental and congenital abnormalities, and traumatic injury

 - Otolaryngology: Medical and surgical management of a variety of disorders that involve the ear, nose, throat, head, and neck in children

 - Plastic surgery: Congenital, traumatic, and post-oncologic pediatric deformities